 SpareBank 1 SMN’s activities are made clear in the company’s articles of association.
 SpareBank 1 SMN’s object is to carry on business as a bank and to pursue and participate in activities that the savings bank is entitled to engage in under licences held and legislation in force at any and all times.
 The articles of association can be found in extenso on the bank’s website, and SpareBank 1 SMN’s goals and main strategies are set out in this annual report.

 Long-range target rates of return are set for the business with a basis in adopted strategies and objectives.
-These are determinative for the bank’s concrete goals, risk limits and capital management framework, budgets and so forth.
-Where it is natural to do so, risk-adjusted targets are set and the required rate of return reflects the various risks incurred by the bank.
+These are determinative for the bank’s concrete goals, risk limits and capital management framework, budgets etc. Where it is natural to do so, risk-adjusted targets are set and the required rate of return reflects the various risks incurred by the bank.
 Risk and capital management are an integral part of the bank’s management process and value creation.

 Guidelines and various measurement variables have been developed by which the business units are monitored and managed in order to achieve the business goals.
 Forecasting and budget management are also utilised as effective tools for attaining the strategic objectives.